-Sometimes, even when you having an attorney representing you in a personal injury case, San Francisco General Hospital and San Francisco Fire Department Ambulance will continue to send you bills for the medical services you received related to your accident.
+Sometimes, even when you having an attorney representing you in a personal injury case in San Francisco, San Francisco General Hospital and San Francisco Fire Department Ambulance will continue to send you bills for the medical services you received related to your accident.
 This may be due to their computer system that continues to generate these bills automatically.
 In my experience, it seems to take them quite some time to “inform” their system that this is a personal injury case and they should hold off on collection of the bill.

 Why having a top-rated San Francisco personal injury attorney helps: